PierreMarchand20/personal_webpage/content/publication/2019_geneo_BEM/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["GenEO Coarse space","boundary integral equation","hypersingular operator",]
+tags = ["Domain decomposition","GenEO Coarse space","Boundary integral formulation","hypersingular operator","preconditioner"]

 # Links (optional).
 url_pdf = ""